Criterion Restaurant: History

+On two occasions after the outbreak of [World War 2] various fascists leaders met here under the watch of [MI5].
+[British Union of Fascists] Present were [BUF] leader [Sir Oswald Mosley] Admiral [Barry Domvile] Lady Domvile, also wealthy financial backers such as Percy Thomas Lovely, who was afterward interned.
+The 'Information and Policy' meetings were held on 1 March and 30 April 1940.

 Architecture

 The Criterion Restaurant's front may still be regarded as the best surviving work of Thomas Verity, a leading theatre architect of his day.

 The Second Empire masterpieces of Charles Garnier—the Paris Opera House and the Monte Carlo Casino —seem to have influenced Verity's design, which is carried out in stone, now painted, and is composed of a central face slightly recessed between wings, all similar in width and three storeys high.

 As originally completed, however, the first two storeys of the central face contained a great round-arched opening forming the deeply recessed entrance to the restaurant.
 In each wing the first two storeys have three-bay openings, wide between narrow, flanked by wide piers.

 In the ground storey these piers are plain, but those above are dressed with segmental-pedimented niches containing statues.

 A pedestal, with enriched panels in its die, underlines the lofty third storey where the central face has a group of three round-arched windows, their moulded archivolts rising from entablatures above plain piers flanked by Ionic half-columns.

 Carved in the spandrels are draped female figures, holding festoons looped below oblong tablets.

 In each of the wings paired Corinthian plain-shafted pilasters flank an Ionic Venetian window, its arched middle light being of the same size as those in the central face, with a fan-shaped lunette of wide and narrow panels, the former ornamented and the latter plain.

 The main entablature has an enriched architrave, a plain frieze except for the carved panels in the breaks above the Corinthian pilasters, and a dentilled and modillioned cornice which is returned to form large triangular pediments over the two wings.

 The high pedestal-parapet, its die enriched with ornamented panels, is a typically French feature, and so are the high pavilion roofs over the wings, with two tiers of dormers.

 These, and the single-storey roof over the centre, are crested with railings of ornamental ironwork.

 One of the restaurant's most famous features is the Long Bar, which retains the 'glistering' ceiling of gold mosaic, coved at the sides and patterned all over with lines and ornaments in blue and white tesserae.

-The wall decoration accords well with the real yellow gold leaf ceiling, being lined with warm marble and formed into blind arcades with semi-elliptical arches resting on slender octagonal columns, their unmolded capitals and the impost being encrusted with goldground mosaic.
+The wall decoration accords well with the real yellow gold leaf ceiling, being lined with warm marble and formed into blind arcades with semi-elliptical arches resting on slender octagonal columns, their unmolded capitals and the impost being encrusted with gold-ground mosaic.